Workflow automation platform Aisera raises $40M

 When McKinsey surveyed 1,500 executives across industries and regions in 2018, 66% said addressing skills gaps related to automation and digitization was a “top 10” priority.
 According to market research firm Fact.MR, small and medium-sized enterprises are expected to adopt business workflow automation at scale, creating a market opportunity of more than $1.6 billion between 2017 and 2026.

-A multi-prong approach
+A multi-pronged approach

 Aisera offers products that auto-complete actions and workflows by integrating with existing enterprise apps, like Salesforce and ServiceNow.
 The company was founded in 2017 by Muddu Sudhakar, who previously launched e-discovery vendor Kazeon (which was acquired by EMC in 2009), big data startup Cetas (acquired by VMware in 2012), and cybersecurity firm Caspida (acquired by Splunk in 2015).